Introduction Wendy's Frontenac Lynx Creek Listings by the Year Memories

 Throughout the rest of the 1970's and 1980's, the area operated as a ski camp and remained quite popular.
 Several readers below remember skiing at the camp.
 Unfortunately, the area closed in 1991, as many of the skiers that used to attend now went to larger areas.

-remained dormant until 1994, when a Mr. Burgess from Dunstable, MA
+remained dormant until 1994, when business partners Dan Burgess and Bill

-leased the area out.
-He opened a coffee shop in the base lodge, and
+Tollenger leased the area out.
+Tbey opened a coffee shop in the base

-operated the T-bar and rope tow.
-He also renamed the area Lynx Creek.
+lodge, and operated the T-bar and rope tow.
+They also renamed the area Lynx Creek.
 It

 was in that year that I (Jeremy) checked it out.
 I was very lucky enough to be in that area that year.
 I had just skied Cannon and backcountry over to Mittersill during the day, following the only good sized snowstorm of the year.
 Lynx Creek had finally opened that week.
 My friend Dave Kirk and I checked it out.
 It certainly was an interesting place to ski!
 First, the lift tickets were sold in the lodge, which looked more like a college dorm than anything else.
 The tickets were unbelievably cheap: just 5 bucks!
 We bought our tickets and headed out to try the slopes.
 I boarded the T-bar.
 I was totally unprepared for the ride.
 See, that T-bar was the steepest one in all of New England!
 It rivaled any other T- bar from any area.
 The trip to the top only took about a minute but man o man was it steep!
 It was not a lift to fall off of. |